Date: January 20, 2023

 As the linear interpolation is being drawn, the point is also acting as the starting point for another linear interpolation.
 This causes the parametric equation to curve.
 The problem with this equation is that it only truly controls one side of the curve, so the next logical step is to linearly interpolate two linear interpolations (yes, it does get more complex).

-In practice this looks a little something like this; First, we linearly interpolate between the 1st and 2nd points, I1.
-Then we interpolate between the 2nd and 3rd points, I2.
 Then between the 3rd and 4th, I3.
 We then interpolate I1 and I2 together to form I4.
 We do the same to I2 and I3 to form I5.
 Lastly, we interpolate I4 and I5 together to get the finished cubic bezier curve.
-This is somewhat complicated so take your time to understand it, this will be the basis for all of our future examples.
-The graph below shows a construction animation for the linear interpolation method of a bezier curve.

 As the previous statement implies, there is more than one method for making bezier curves, each more interesting than the last.
 The technical name for the form we just looked at is called De Casteljau’s algorithm.
 But before we move on to different types of Bezier curves, it is important to understand how we get to these different forms.
 The full equation for a bezier curve using the linear interpolation method is: